 Of course, it wasn’t just Garrett who felt that way.
-The Rams played with more intensity than the Cowboys ball accounts on Monday.
+The Rams played with more intensity than the Cowboys by all accounts on Monday.

-The Cowboys plan pick to pick it up tomorrow.
+The Cowboys plan to pick it up tomorrow.

 “It’s got to,” receiver Cole Beasely said.
 “I don’t think we played to our potential today.
 I don’t think we were happy with what we put on film today.
 We have to come and grind tomorrow.”

 One Cowboys staffer surmised that the Rams were fresher because they hadn’t really done anything since their preseason game against the Oakland Raiders on Friday night.

 The Cowboys had two full practices on Saturday and Sunday.